MicrosoftDocs/visualstudio-docs/docs/python/tutorial-working-with-python-in-visual-studio-step-04-debugging.md

 ## Prerequisites

-- A Python application project that has a Python file (_.py_) with code created in [Step 2: Write and run Python code](tutorial-working-with-python-in-visual-studio-step-02-writing-code.md).
+- A Python application project that has a Python file (_.py_) with code created in [Step 2: Write and run Python code](tutorial-working-with-python-in-visual-studio-step-02-writing-code.md) and [Step 3: Use the Interactive REPL window](./tutorial-working-with-python-in-visual-studio-step-03-interactive-repl.md) of this tutorial.

 ## Prepare the Python file

 To prepare for the debugging exercise, follow these steps to update your Python project file to include more robust code:

 1. Open your Python project file (_.py_) in the editor.
-(Tutorial Step 2 explains how to create this file, where the default file name is _PythonApplication1.py_.)

 1. Replace the code in the file with the following code.
 This version of the code expands the `make_dot_string` function so you can examine its discrete steps in the debugger.
 It moves the `for` loop into a `main` function and runs it explicitly by calling the `main` function: